RespiraWorks/Ventilator/pcb/README.md

 The main design is in this folder and the project file is here: [Ventilator Mainboard Rev A](Ventilator.pro)

-The manufacturing packages can all be found here [Ventilator Mainboard Rev A Manufacturing Files](/manufacturing)
+The manufacturing packages can all be found here [Ventilator Mainboard Rev A Manufacturing Files](manufacturing/)

 This revision integrates many of the modules and daughtercards in PCB Rev 1.0 into a single PCB, while breaking out the sensors to daughtercards to make it better adaptable to sensors available in other markets.
 It adds some important new features:
- - Moved CycleController from STM32L452 to STM32L496 microcontroller for greater memory and storage.
+ - Moved CycleController from STM32L452 to STM32L496 microcontroller for more I/O pins, memory, and storage.
  - Added an independent FPGA-based supervisor.
  - Higher power capability now up to 120W.
  - Self-powered power loss alarm.